 Every spring, our hedges begin to sprout leaves like clockwork.
 And as our hedge lines grow it’s time to pull out the trimmers for a clean cut and healthy trimming.
 Here at Lumber Jack and Jill’s, we find that folks often have questions about their hedges, especially this time of year.
 Today, we’re going to address all of those questions.
 From When should I trim my hedges? to How much can I trim in a given season? we’ve addressed all the questions that you may have about hedge trimming this growing season.
-And as always, you can count on us to shape your hedges to make the most of your landscape — Lumber Jack and Jill provides hedge trimming services for folks throughout Loveland, Fort Collins, Greeley, Wellington, and across much of the Front Range.
+And as always, you can count on us to shape your hedges to make the most of your landscape — Lumber Jack and Jill provides hedge trimming services for folks in Loveland, Fort Collins, Greeley, Wellington, and throughout much of Northern Colorado.

 When should I have my hedges trimmed?

 It depends.
 And before we dive into the true answer to that question, let’s point out that there are two different ways to trim hedges: First, you can trim the branches of your hedges to transform the structure and shape of the hedge.
 Second, you can simply trim the edges of the hedge and its protruding branches, simply shaping the hedge to make it aesthetically pleasing.
 Shaping the outermost portion of the hedge can be performed at any time throughout the growing season (though it’s recommended that you perform your final trimming in the fall, as the plant begins to go dormant).